klwalker-sb/LUCinSA/LUCinSA/_build/html/_sources/Downloading.md

 >* Line 12
 >    * umask sets the permission for files that are creates. left digit is for user, middle digit is for group and right digit is for others.
 0= no permissions denied (read/write/execute allowed), 2= write permission denied, 7= all permissions denied
 >* Lines 15-16
 >    * User variables for start and end dates to stream.
-(For this project, the dates are from 1-Mar-2010 to 1-Nov-2020)
+(For Paraguay, the dates are from 1-Mar-2010 to 1-Nov-2020.
+For Chile,
+    the dates are from 1-Jan-1985 to 31-Dec-2020)
 >* Lines 18-20
 >    * if yes, flag as incomplete if all images did not download correctly.
 If no, consider complete even if some images are >missing
 >* Lines 21-22